Flooding and Erosion – Fence Mortality – Livestock Trespass – Weeds and Invasive Species – Degraded streams – Dying aspen – Operating Costs.

 We have partnered with the Forest Service and BLM to reclaim non-system roads and trails to reduce habitat fragmentation and disturbance of wildlife.

 Along with restoration, maintenance of the property and its infrastructure are major expenses.
 As an example, we spend an estimated $20,000 per year on fence construction, conversion to wildlife friendly fences, and maintenance.

 Active and passive restoration is being used to restore native vegetation, streams, springs, and wetlands.

 We have seeded native grasses and planted trees that are now creating a gallery forest along Paris Creek for owls, eagles, and hawks.
 Willows and aspen have recovered and are shading the streams and providing habitat.
 Beavers have returned and are building dams, storing sediment and water, and creating fish habitat.
 Native plants are displacing the invasive cheatgrass.

-We are controlling noxious weeds by mowing, spraying and reseeding with native species.
-Progress is being made but more is needed as seeds continue to enter the property from livestock in adjacent areas or trailing along roads.
+We are controlling noxious weeds by reseeding with native species and allowing those the time needed to expand and displace the weeds.
+Progress is being made but more is needed as seeds continue to enter the property from adjacent properties and roads.